-Losing Steve Smith was always going to make life difficult for the Aussies.
+Losing Steve Smith would always make life difficult for the Aussies.
 The captain returned home after suffering a shoulder injury in training, handing the captaincy to David Warner.

-Rain ensured that India needed 48 in 6 overs to win the match, and the home side prevailed with three balls to spare, handing the Aussies yet another loss on the tour.
-Repeating the same mistakes from the ODIs, what can they can do to win the next game, if anything?
+Rain ensured that India needed 48 off 6 overs to win the match, and the home side prevailed with three balls to spare, handing the Aussies yet another loss on the tour.
+Repeating the same mistakes from the ODIs, what can they can do to win the next game?

 David Warner (c), Aaron Finch, Glenn Maxwell, Travis Head, Moises Henriques, Daniel Christian, Tim Paine (wk), Nathan Coulter-Nile, Andrew Tye, Adam Zampa, Jason Behrendorff, Kane Richardson

 Rohit Sharma, Shikhar Dhawan, Virat Kohli (c), Manish Pandey, MS Dhoni (wk), Kedar Jadhav, Hardik Pandya, Bhuvneshwar Kumar, Kuldeep Yadav, Yuzvendra Chahal, Jasprit Bumrah, Lokesh Rahul, Axar Patel, Dinesh Karthik, Ashish Nehra

 Where the teams stand